bill-c-martin/bill-c-martin.github.io/README.md

 ![Screenshot of "Download Resume" Button on About Page](/img/readme/resume_button.png)

 ### Allow Blog Posts
-In addition to the default portfolio posts, I added the ability to also make blog posts.
+In addition to the default portfolio posts, the ability to make blog posts has been added.

 The new folder structure is: